 When your account is first created you will have a small startup allocation.
-Once you complete the Practical HPC course you can request your account be updated to the standard allocation by sending email to email@example.com.
+Once you complete the Practical HPC course you can request your account be updated to the standard allocation by sending email with the certificate of course completion to firstname.lastname@example.org.
 Resource allocations are listed on the Systems and Software page.

 Logging in Via ssh

 The first thing you should do when you get a new account is verify that you can log in.
 The primary way to access the MIT SuperCloud system is through ssh.
 Instructions for different operating systems are below.
 Keep in mind that you will only be able to access the system from ssh from the machine where you generated your ssh key.
 You will not be able to log in until we have sent you an email stating that we have created your account, which will contain your username.

 First, add your ssh key to the web portal.
 Go to https://txe1-portal.mit.edu/.
 If you affiliated with MIT or another institution/university select the middle option "MIT Touchstone/InCommon Federation" to log in.
 Select your institution from the dropdown (be aware they are spelled out, MIT is listed as Massachusetts Institute of Technology, for example), click "Remember my choice" box and then the "Select" button.
 Then log in with your institution credentials.
 Once you are logged in, click on the "sshkeys" link and paste your ssh key in the box at the bottom of the page and click "Update Keys".